AI Helps Amputees Walk With a Robotic Knee

 A movie montage for modern artificial intelligence might show a computer playing millions of games of chess or Go against itself to learn how to win.
-Now, researchers are exploring how the reinforcement learning technique that helped DeepMind’s AlphaZero conquer the chess and Go could tackle an even more complex task—training a robotic knee to help amputees walk smoothly.
+Now, researchers are exploring how the reinforcement learning technique that helped DeepMind’s AlphaZero conquer chess and Go could tackle an even more complex task—training a robotic knee to help amputees walk smoothly.

-This new application of AI based on reinforcement learning—an automated version of classic trial-and-error—has shown promise in small clinical experiments involving one able-bodied person and one amputee whose leg was cut off above the knee.
+This new application of AI, which is based on reinforcement learning—an automated version of classic trial-and-error—has shown promise in small clinical experiments involving one able-bodied person and one amputee whose leg was cut off above the knee.
 Normally, human technicians spend hours working with amputees to manually adjust robotic limbs to work well with each person’s style of walking.
-By comparison, the reinforcement learning technique automatically tuned a robotic knee, enabling the prosthetic wearers to walk smoothly on level ground within 10 minutes.
+By comparison, the reinforcement-learning technique automatically tuned a robotic knee, enabling the prosthetic wearers to walk smoothly on level ground within 10 minutes.

 “If you wanted to make this clinically relevant, there are many, many steps that we have to go through before this can happen,” says Helen Huang, a professor in biomedical engineering at both North Carolina State University and the University of North Carolina.
-“So far it’s really just to show it’s possible—by itself that’s very, very exciting.”
+“So far it’s really just to show it’s possible.
+By itself that’s very, very exciting.”

 Huang and her colleagues published their findings on 16 January 2019 in IEEE Transactions on Cybernetics.
 Their study marks a possible first step toward automating the typical manual tuning process that requires costly and time-consuming clinic visits whenever robotic limbs need adjusting—something that could also eventually allow prosthetic users to tune their robotic limbs at home or on the go.